Become a better leader for the rest of your life.

 The first year is 3 encounters, each 4 days, focusing on your purpose, values, and strengths.
 It’s about you and your story, and finding out what kind of leader you are.
 Along the way you will be introduced to tools and processes that will improve your leadership.

-New Cohorts starting in the Spring of 2019!
+New Cohorts starting in the Fall of 2019!

 What students are saying…